DataFEWSion Graduate Traineeship Handbook

 Deadline

-The report will be due on June 1st of each year.
-Include any predicted activity through August 15th.
+The report is due on June 1st of each year.
+And should include any predicted activity through August 15th.

 General guidelines for Progress Report